awesome-schedule/plannable/docs/Backend Specification.md

 - The expiration time for detached versions should be at least a week.
 - The SAVE_INTERVAL should be set to somewhere between 5 and 10 minutes.
 - To save database space, you can set a cap on the number of versions a profile can have.
 This number should be at least 50.
 When the cap is reached, delete the oldest version to allow the new version to be created.
+- To fullfil the specified API, for each profile name, you probably need to store at least the following information, although it is up to the backend provider to decide the implementation details.
+  - profile name
+  - the latest version number
+  - a list of all versions, and for each version, you probably need to store
+    - version number
+    - modified time
+    - the User-Agent header of the request when this version was created
+    - profile content